-It is recommended that all women, regardless of their MTHFR genetic testing result, folic acid supplements (0.5mg per day) be taken for at least 1 month prior to possible conception and continued at that level for the first 3 months of pregnancy.
+It is recommended that all women, regardless of their MTHFR genetic testing result, take folic acid supplements (0.5mg per day) for at least 1 month prior to possible conception and continue to take for the first 3 months of pregnancy.

 Women who have had a previous child with a neural tube defect, have a family history of neural tube defect, or are C677T homozygotes may require a higher dose of folic acid when planning a pregnancy.

 NPS Medicinewise "Fact Sheet: Vitamin B12 tests" http://www.nps.org.au/__data/assets/pdf_file/0005/265325/Fact-sheet-vitamin-B12-tests.pdf